powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 </rdf:RDF>
 ```

+Finally, the created CNEC can be optimized (resp. monitored) if the `AssessedElement` has a `SecuredForRegion` (resp. `ScannedForRegion`) attribute pointing to the [EI Code of the CCR](creation-parameters.md#capacity-calculation-region-eic-code) declared in the CSA parameters extension (default is `10Y1001C--00095L`, i.e. SWE CCR).

 The distinction between the types of CNEC (FlowCNEC, AngleCNEC or VoltageCNEC) comes from the type of `OperationalLimit`
 of the Assessed Element (or the use of a `ConductingEquipment` for FlowCNECs).